Summary

 Surrealism:

-Surrealism, born after the First World War, stands against all logical, moral and social forms and opposes the values of dream, instinct, desire and revolt in the expression of the 'functioning of thought'.
+Surrealism, born after the First World War, stands against all logical, moral and social forms and opposes to them the values of dream, instinct, desire and revolt in the expression of the "functioning of thought".

 Among the artists who survived the camps, those who chose surrealism are the most numerous, perhaps because it is impossible to imagine the camps or simply because they had been drawing like that since their beginnings.

 Max Ernst is one of the great painters of the twentieth century, born in Bruhl (Rhineland) in 1891.
-He moved to Paris in 1922 and became one of the members of the surrealist group: he stands out for his collages and decals where dreams are far stronger than reality.
+He moved to Paris in 1922 and became one of the members of the surrealist group: there he distinguished himself with his collages and decals where dreams are far stronger than reality.

 Max Ernst draws a lot at the camp of the Thousand of curious creatures made of limes.
-He titled one of them The Stateless.
-Let us recall that many of these German Jewish artists have lost their nationality: they are "stateless" (without a homeland).
-We can also see a nod in the drawing of the limes, the phantasmagorical tool of the prisoner.
+He calls one of them The Stateless.
+Recall that many of these German Jewish artists have lost their nationality: they are "stateless" (without a homeland).
+You can also see a wink in the drawing of the files, the prisoner’s phantasmagorical tool.

 AppleMark